christiandudel/dtms/README.md

 `dtms`), the name of the variable containing the unit identifier (argument `idvar`), the name of the variable containing the values of the timescale (argument `timevar`), and the variable indicating the states (argument `statevar`).

+Note that at this stage, the states captured by the variable specified with `statevar` do not necessarily need to match the states in the ‘dtms’ object.
+In particular, this means that if there are any states in the input data which are not in the ‘dtms’ object, there will be no warning or similar at this stage.
+However, the function `dtms_clean()` described below will remove states not included in the ‘dtms’ object by default.

 The original data and the reshaped data can be compared like this:

 ``` r
 hrsdata |> subset(ID==3) |> head()